Many tips for selling art online only cover just the basics:

 Even though Facebook is making it more difficult to promote products, I would not rule them out.
 In my opinion, Facebook is still a valuable tool for artists.

 Below are some Facebook posts to help get you started:

-Twitter – Twitter is an excellent platform to network with other artists and crafters.
+Twitter is an excellent platform for networking with other artists and crafters.